wp-plugins/child-theme-configurator/readme.txt

 = Does it work with plugins? =

-Child Theme Configurator PRO brings the CSS editing power of Child Theme Configurator to any WordPress Plugin installed on your website by scanning your plugins and creating custom CSS in your Child Theme.
+Child Theme Configurator PRO brings the CSS editing power of Child Theme Configurator to any WordPress Plugin installed on your website by scanning your plugins and creating custom CSS in your Child Themes.
 Learn more at http://www.lilaeamedia.com/child-theme-configurator-pro

 = Why doesn't this work with my [insert vendor here] theme? =